Brands are Promises

 Looking again at our example companies:

 - The NFL uses its brand promise (including its values and attributes) to choose subjects for commercials, determine what to approve as official/licensed apparel and what to offer as sanctioned souvenirs, and who to invite as halftime entertainment.
-(Hence its horror at a halftime snafu a few years ago, for which it apologized profusely.)
+(Hence its horror at a halftime snafu at its premier event, the SuperBowl, for which it apologized profusely.)

 - Coca-Cola has become one of the strongest brands in the world through making strategic business decisions based on its brand promise, from what products it offers to how it offers them.
 For most of us, it’s easiest to see Coca-Cola living its promise through the commercials it chooses to air: Commercials like the ones showing “scary” football star Mean Joe Green turning friendly after a young boy gives him his drink (view the classic ad here) and people from disparate countries coming together to “teach the world to sing” (viewable here).